-- 38. The SMP set an ambitious target to supply at least 0.9 mtpa of recycled and secondary aggregates by 2026.
-In order to help achieve this target, the MPA adopted the Aggregates Recycling Joint DPD in 2013 which allocates / identifies 11 sites for aggregates recycling. - 39.
-The 0.9 mtpa target reflects the large quantity of construction, demolition and excavation waste managed in Surrey, a substantial proportion of which is imported from London and surrounding counties. - 40.
-Significant progress has been made with production of recycled aggregates in Surrey from 2007 to 2022 with sales peaking at 1.23 mt in 2019.
-Sales declined in 2020/21, although this can be attributed to the effects of the Covid-19 pandemic. - 41.
-The 2022 sales figure of 0.99 mt is up on the previous year's sales and exceeds the SMP 0.9 mtpa target.
-Although this is not as high as peak sales figures from 2017 and 2019, it matches sales figures for 2018 and shows a significant recovery since the pandemic, especially considering the low primary aggregate sales in 2022.
-Annual survey data only captures production from fixed sites, so actual production figures will be higher given the volumes of recycled aggregates produced on construction and demolition sites using mobile plant.
+- 39. The SMCS set an ambitious target to supply at least 0.9 mtpa of recycled and secondary aggregates by 2026.
+To help achieve this target, the MPA adopted the Aggregates Recycling Joint DPD in 2013 which identifies 11 sites for aggregate recycling. - 40.
+The 0.9 mtpa target reflects the large quantity of construction, demolition and excavation waste managed in Surrey, a substantial proportion of which is imported from London and surrounding counties. - 41.
+Significant progress has been made with production of recycled aggregates in Surrey from 2007 to 2023 with sales peaking at 1.23 mt in 2019.
+Sales declined in 2020 and 2021, although this can be attributed to the effects of the Covid-19 pandemic. - 42.
+The 2023 sales figure of 0.77 mt is down compared to sales in 2022 and falls below the SMCS 0.9 mtpa target.
+Reduced sales can be attributed to lower supply of feedstock after a slowdown in construction activity.
+Annual survey data only captures production from fixed sites, so actual production figures will be higher given that some recycled aggregate will be produced using mobile plant on development sites.